More for my own amusement than anything else and a bit behind the times - 2022 Reading Plans

-(note to self - find 2019 or 2020 post of same, copy and paste, change dates and images, job done)
+(note to self - find 2021 post of same, copy and paste, change dates and images, job done)

 Ambitious or more likely ridiculous setting reading plans for a whole year, when I can't stay on track for more than a book, maybe two before getting my head turned by something else.
 Oh well..

-2. Ditto a USA State reading challenge.
+1. Make decent progress on my USA State reading challenge.
 I've probably read more than half the states in the country but am too idle to keep things up to date.
-I would like to finish it in 2019 - err, 2020, or even this year.
-More likely 2022
+I would like to finish it in 2023.
+If I could be a bit proactive and get halfway that would be good

-4. Ditto - an author catch up list....
+3. Ditto - an author catch up list....
 Charlie Stella, Anthony Neil Smith, Michael Connelly to mention a few...... probably 30 books to catch up on this sidebar irritation.
+I should probably add Dietrich Kalteis to the list.

 7. More blog related than reading - finish cataloguing my books - the physical ones at least.
 I've been a bit slack regarding this!
 When I get caught up on my blog posts - I'm about a month behind I'll have to get back on the horse.